 Mathias Ghyoot is a PhD student in Near Eastern Studies at Princeton University.
-He studies the social and intellectual history of the modern Middle East and South Asia with a particular interest in nineteenth- and twentieth-century Islamic reformism.
+He specializes in the social and intellectual history of the modern Middle East and South Asia with a particular interest in Islamism.

-Mathias is currently completing a book manuscript entitled Brothers Behind Bars: A History of the Muslim Brotherhood in Egypt, 1948-1975 (forthcoming with Oxford University Press).
-Based on more than two hundred prison memoirs written by both Muslim Brothers and Sisters, the book tells the harrowing, yet fascinating story of the Muslim Brotherhood’s thirty-year period of imprisonment, and takes the reader on a rare journey behind the prison walls to show how radicals and moderates, ministers and intelligence officers, clerics and jailors, were embroiled in an epic battle to define Islam in modern Egypt.
-Mathias is, moreover, working on a translation – from Arabic into English – of the award-winning debut novel, The Long Road (al-Tariq al-Tawil), published in 1958 by writer and member of the Egyptian Muslim Brotherhood, Nagib al-Kilani (d.
-1995).
+Mathias is the author of Brothers Behind Bars: A History of the Muslim Brotherhood from the Palestine War to Egypt’s Prisons (Oxford and New York: Oxford University Press, 2025), which tells the harrowing yet fascinating story of the Muslim Brotherhood’s imprisonment from 1948 to 1975.
+Drawing on hundreds of prison memoirs written by both Muslim Brothers and Sisters, the book takes the reader on a rare journey behind prison walls to show how radicals and moderates, ministers and intelligence officers, clerics and jailors, were embroiled in an epic battle to define Islam in modern Egypt.

-Mathias obtained a M.A. in Islamic Studies with distinction from the University of Copenhagen in 2021, and received the Nordic Society for Middle Eastern Studies (NSMES) Award for Best M.A.
+Mathias earned an M.A. in Islamic Studies with distinction from the University of Copenhagen in 2021 and received the Nordic Society for Middle Eastern Studies (NSMES) Award for Best M.A.
 Thesis in 2022.
-Mathias also holds a B.A. in Arabic and Religious Studies from the University of Copenhagen, and in 2018 completed the Center for Arab and Middle Eastern Studies (CAMES) Program at the American University of Beirut.
+He also holds a B.A. in Arabic and Religious Studies from the University of Copenhagen, and, in 2018, completed the Center for Arab and Middle Eastern Studies (CAMES) Program at the American University of Beirut.
+Between 2021 and 2022, Mathias was a Visiting Research Fellow at the Hebrew University of Jerusalem.

-Mathias has conducted fieldwork and archival research across North Africa, the Middle East, and South Asia, and is proficient in Arabic (MSA and Egyptian/Levantine Colloquial) and Urdu.
+Mathias has conducted fieldwork and archival research across North Africa, the Middle East, and South Asia, and is, together with Athina Pfeiffer, an editor and co-founder of Arsheef.
+He is proficient in Arabic (MSA and Egyptian/Levantine Colloquial) and Urdu.

-“Paradise on Earth: How the Muslim Brotherhood Built a ‘Virtuous City’ (al-madina al-fadila) in ʿAbd al-Nasir’s Prisons”, in Simon Wolfgang Fuchs and Thomas Pierret (eds.), Utopias in the Middle East and Beyond (Cambridge: Cambridge University Press, 2023) (forthcoming)
+“Paradise on Earth: How the Muslim Brotherhood Built a ‘Virtuous City’ (al-madina al-fadila) in ʿAbd al-Nasir’s Prisons”, in Simon Wolfgang Fuchs and Thomas Pierret (eds.), Utopias in the Middle East and Beyond (Edinburgh: Edinburgh University Press, 2025)

 “Supporters and Opponents: A History of the Muslim Brotherhood’s Second Prison Ordeal, 1954-1964,” Middle Eastern Studies (2023), 59(3):478-501